openfoodfacts/robotoff/doc/api.md

   for "unknown".
 + update (int, optional) - Send the update to Openfoodfacts if `update=1`, don't send the update otherwise.
 This parameter is useful if the update is performed client-side.

 + Response 200 (application/json)

+# Group Questions

+See [here](https://github.com/openfoodfacts/robotoff/blob/master/robotoff/doc/questions.md) for more information about questions.

+Current question types:

+- `add-binary`

+## Product questions [/questions/{barcode}]

+### Get questions for a given product [GET]

++ Parameters
+    + barcode: Product barcode

++ lang (str, optional) - the language of the question/value. 'en' by default.
++ count (int, optional) - Number of questions to return.
+Default to 1.

++ Response 200 (application/json)